How to choose Fiduciary Financial Advisor

 Frequently asked questions

-Nope.
-"Fee-based" is the industry's sneaky term for "fees and commissions".
-FirsTrust advisors are Fee-Only - the only license we hold is to charge a fully transparent fee.
+No. "Fee-based" means the advisor charges fees and may also receive commissions.
+FirsTrust advisors are Fee-Only, the only license we hold is to charge a fully transparent fee.

 Go to BrokerCheck and enter the adviser’s name and city/state.
 If they’re listed as a Broker, or as both a Broker and an Investment Adviser, they’re licensed to receive commissions.